 You will also need to grant the “papercut_svc” user full access to the PaperCut database (e.g. full access to read/updated tables and also to create and drop database tables.

-The connection settings need to be changed to enable Windows authentication, add integratedSecurity=true to the connection string:
+The connection string will need to be updated to enable Windows authentication.
+Add ;integratedSecurity=true to the connection string:

 Comments